-- Commit to sound financial practices as a result of solid planning. - Commit to yearly independent audits.
+- Commit to sound financial practices as a result of solid planning. - Commit to yearly independent audits/reviews.

-- Make timely tuition payments and commit to annual giving and other school fundraising programs. - Realize donations of time, money, and talents are not mandatory but are important for all independent schools.

-- Support the Friends of Evansville Day School organization. - Support other efforts of the school by volunteering our time or talents, or making other contributions.
+- Make timely tuition payments and commit to annual giving and other school fundraising programs. - Realize that donations of time, money, and talents, although not mandatory, are important for the financial health of all independent schools. - Support the Friends of Evansville Day School organization. - Support other efforts of the school by volunteering our time or talents, or making other contributions.